ampinsk/ampinsk.github.io/writing/reading-advice.md

 ## Fiction is good for your soul
 I read a pretty even mix of fiction and nonfiction, but I’ve met a lot of other grown-ups who never read fiction and that makes me very sad.
-When I ask why they tend to say that fiction feels frivolous or that they should (note the “should”) be using that time to learn about something.
-Or sometimes they just say they prefer it.
-But let me give you my quick, very earnest, pitch about fiction if you need to hear it.
+When I ask why they often say that fiction feels frivolous or that they should be using that time to learn about something.

+Allow me to give you my quick, very earnest, pitch about fiction if you need to hear it.

 Nonfiction might help you learn about a topic, but fiction helps you learn about life!
 The human condition!
 I dunno, your own soul!
 I learn so much more through fiction, and if that’s surprising to you, you need to expand your definition of learning.
 Stories put words to the mysterious, the things you thought couldn’t be made concrete, the felt but not seen.
 Stories pull water from the mist in the air.